tigrisdata/tigris-docs/docs/overview/key-concepts.md

 restrictions.
 Unlike some other document databases, there are no confusing read / write concerns to configure, and no cross-shard caveats.

-### Stream
+### Events

-Streams provide a continuous ordered stream of events in real-time for all the writes performed in the collection.
+Events provide a continuous ordered stream of events in real-time for all the writes performed in the collection.
 The event stream can then be used for building real-time applications such as IoT platform, messaging app, monitoring, analytics and others.